Classification of second harmonic generation effect in magnetically ordered materials

-In the following example, we will show the SHG in YMnO$_3$ with different magnetic structures to illustrate our classification offers a unique handle on the determination of magnetic structures.
-YMnO$_3$ is a member of RMnO$_3$ (R = Y, Sc, In, Ho, Er, Tm, Lu, Yb).
-The parent phase is non-centrosymmetric with SG $P6_3cm$, as shown in Fig. \ref{Fig7-YMnO3}(a).
-The magnetic properties primarily arise from the Mn$^{3+}$, forming equilateral triangles, as illustrated in the bottom panel of Fig. \ref{Fig7-YMnO3}(b).
-Below the N\'eel temperature $T_N$, the strong super-exchange leads to a 120$^\circ$ frustrated arrangement in the basal plane.
-According to the MAGNDATA database, RMnO$_3$ can exhibit various magnetic structures, such as $A_1$ (YMnO$_3$, HoMnO$_3$), $A_2$ (YbMnO$_3$, HoMnO$_3$, LuFeO$_3$, Yb$_{0.42}$Sc$_{0.58}$FeO$_3$, ScMnO$_3$), $B_1$ (HoMnO$_3$), and $B_2$ phase (YbMnO$_3$, HoMnO$_3$), as shown in Fig. \ref{Fig7-YMnO3}(b)-(e).
+The parent phase of RMnO$_3$ (R = Sc, Y, In, {Dy}, Ho, Er, Tm, Yb and Lu) usually adopt the non-centrosymmetric structure with SG $P6_3cm$, as presented in Fig. \ref{Fig7-YMnO3}a.
+The magnetism primarily arises from the Mn$^{3+}$, forming {approximately} equilateral triangles, as illustrated in the bottom panel of Fig. \ref{Fig7-YMnO3}b.
+Below the N\'eel temperature, the strong super-exchange leads to {120$^\circ$ arrangement of the spins of Mn$^{3+}$ in the basal plane, and small displacements of Mn$^{3+}$ ions (occupy $6c$ positions, see Supplementary Table VIII) break the triangular frustration}.

+According to the MAGNDATA database and Refs. \cite{RN3336, RN3337, RN3605, RN3322, RN3601, RN3336, RN3603, RN3604}, RMnO$_3$ can exhibit various magnetic structures, such as $A_1$, $A_2$, $B_1$ and $B_2$ phase presented in Fig. \ref{Fig7-YMnO3}b-e.
+For a specific hexagonal manganite, the ground magnetic order always belongs to one of these states, but can be manipulated among them {under certain conditions}. {The pioneering works by Fiebig et al. \cite{RN3605, RN3322, RN3601, RN3336, RN3603, RN3604} have proven the SHG effect is a powerful tool for investigating the magnetic structures of RMnO$_3$.
+In this section, we aim to further validate our theory and method with RMnO$_3$.
+This existing foundations enabled our current advances, and is instrumental in verifying the validity of our isomorphic theory and classification method.}